You don’t choose your fantasies

 No shame, no taboo

-Pedophiles are adolescent boys or girls or adult men or women who feel sexually attracted to prepubescent children (i.e. those who have not yet reached puberty).
+Pedophiles are adolescent boys or girls or adult men or women who feel sexually attracted to prepubescent children (i.e. those who have not yet reached puberty) or children in the early stages of puberty.
+The age limit is often around 13.

 Some pedophiles are attracted only to girls, others only to boys.
 Some are attracted to both, and some are equally attracted to children and teenagers or adults.